-The Department of Economics operating at the Institute of Business Strategy of the Institute of Technology and Economics in České Budějovice was founded after the division of the former Department of Economics and Management on July 1, 2015.
+The Department of Economics was founded on July 1, 2015, replacing the former department known as Department of Economics and Management which was split into two seperate departments.
 The main activity of the Department of Economics is to provide instruction (teaching) and creative activities in the field of economics, accounting and business economics.
 The Head of the Department of Economics is Ing.
-Lukáš Polanecký.
+Marek Vokoun, Ph.D..

 The newly accredited Business Administration within the study program Economics and Management should to ensure that graduates thoroughly know all the primary and secondary functions of the company and will be subsequently specialized in a business position in a selected company by them.

 In the scientific field research of the Department of Economics will focus on the following issues: economic stability of businesses or regions, cost management and economic performance of enterprises, effective use of production factors, the labor market in the region, the Czech Republic in comparison with the foreign market.

 The Department of Economics will seek involvement in the operational program Research, Development and Education (OP VVV), which will include programming period 2014-2020 and where it can draw funds from the EU Structural Funds (center investments in micro-region center optimization of procurement processes of the company, center administration building).